opt-nc/yamlfixer/README.md

   -s, --summary       output colored plain text summary to stderr.
                       If stderr is not a TTY output is identical to --plainsummary.
+  -t TABSIZE, --tabsize TABSIZE
+                      sets the number of spaces to replace tabs with, default is 2.
 ```

 yamlfixer launches `yamllint` on each specified filename, then parses